BlockTimeWorld/SwapMatic/README.md

 ## Listing Your Token in MiniSwap
 For now, use the self-listing feature by pasting your address and creating an exchange and a pool.
 These are the first steps in any case.
-The process to add your token with logo in the drop-down menu will be created and announced later.
+The process to add your token with a logo in the drop-down menu will be defined and announced later.

 # Development